dariusp0p/kiddo-language-interpreter/README.md

 # kiddo-language-interpreter
-Academic project.
+Academic Project.
 A language interpreter built in java.